MrDec/MrDec.github.io/_pages/about.md

+# 📖 Educations
+- *2023.09 - Present:* Ph.D student in the Department of Computer Science and Technology at UESTC.
+- *2021.06 - 2023.06:* M.S. student in the Department of Computer Science and Technology at UESTC.
+- *2016.09 - 2020.06:* B.S. student in the School of Information Science and Engineering at YSU.

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 We have got the excellent award of wide-area ISTD challenge in 7th PRCV.
 - *2024.08*: &nbsp;🎉🎉 [Tridos](https://ieeexplore.ieee.org/document/10663463) has been accept by IEEE Transactions on Geoscience and Remote Sensing.